KennethScott/PrettierX64/README.md

 Prettier is an opinionated code formatter.
 It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.

 This extension was originally forked from Mads Kristensen's JavaScript Prettier.
 It was renamed, refactored, and updated for Visual Studio 2022+ x64 compatibility.
+It also now supports any file types supported by Prettier.

 See the [change log](CHANGELOG.md) for changes and road map.